-Dylan is an early adopter of Funnel and has been using the product for about eight years.
-He started using Funnel when he was a marketing and eCommerce manager at Body & Fit from 2013 to 2018.
+Dylan is an early adopter of Funnel and has been using the product for about seven years.
+He started using Funnel when he was a marketing and eCommerce manager at Body & Fit from 2014 to 2018.
 When he joined Zonnebrillen in 2018, he decided to bring Funnel with him.
 As the marketing manager, Dylan is responsible for all sales, marketing, and reporting.

 Zonnebrillen needed to automate its marketing reporting for faster insights